cdouaihyucsd/CAR/README.md

 2. Use `git branch <branch name>` to create a new branch.
 3. Use `git checkout <branch name>` to switch to another branch.
 4. Use `git add <file name>` to add a file to commit.
-5. use `git add *` to add all changed files to commit.
+   - Use `git add .` to add all changed files in current directories and below to commit.
-6. Use `git commit -m "<commit message>"` to commit changes.
+5. Use `git commit -m "<commit message>"` to commit changes.
-7. Use `git push` to push changes to current branch.
+6. Use `git push` to push changes to current branch.